Who are the men that pick for scraps amongst the ruins at the end of history?

 And if, Nate, if you as a white Englishman were to go and rob a shop, the cops would be on you before you got out of the door, right?

-However, we also know that if you're an urban youth, then you can just film yourself on TikTok every single day walking into a Gregg's or walking into wherever and just stealing and no one cares.
+However, we also know that if you're an urban youth, then you can just film yourself on TikTok every single day walking into a gra a Greg's or walking into wherever and just stealing and no one cares and everyone's just like, well, that's just part and parcel of living in a modern diverse society.

 I think they call it pulling a Mizzy.

-Mizzy was like obnoxious and walking to people's homes, but like this is proper theft, right?
+Mizzy was like obnoxious and walking into people's homes, but like, this is proper theft, right?

 So I actually think that Mizzy is kind of mild compared to what we're seeing here.